digital-futures-academy/airport-challenge/README.md

 Test 4 - Default capacity is set on Airport.
 Test 5 - Additional Planes cannot land (i.e. be added to airportPlanes list) once capacity is reached.
-Test 6 - Default capacity can be overriden.
+Test 6 - Default capacity can be overridden.

 ---------